-Water is a basic human need.
+Water is a Basic Human Need.

-Furthermore, there is a huge injustice in the developing world.
 For most rural schools and communities, access to clean water depends on outside NGOs (nonprofit organizations) purchasing or “giving” a well.
 However, there are millions of schools and communities that do not have access to nonprofit agencies or local government support.
 We must then ask ourselves: “How can we make water available for all?”
 Something must be done.

-- 3.4 million people die each year from scarce and contaminated water sources.
+3.4 million people die each year from scarce and contaminated water sources.

-- At any given time, half of the world’s hospital beds are occupied by patients suffering from diseases associated with lack of access to clean water.
+At any given time, half of the world’s hospital beds are occupied by patients suffering from diseases associated with lack of access to clean water.

 Effects on Women & Children

-- endure multiple bouts of malaria
+- Endure multiple bouts of malaria

-- drop out of school
+- Drop out of school

-- become a child mother herself
+- Become a child mother herself

-- be beaten, injured, and/or raped
+- Be beaten, injured, and/or raped

-- suffer animal bites and countless infections
+- Suffer animal bites and dangerous infections

 Women are not the only ones who suffer.
 Nearly 6,000 children die of water related diseases each day.
 It is time to end the water crisis.